 Teleliteracy Assistance for Businesses and Communities

-Why T-ABCs for Rural Americans?
-Typical rural residents drive 50 miles over narrow, country roads just to reach an interstate on-ramp.
-So it makes sense for those in rural areas to turn onto the Internet-today's electronic highway-to take them where they need to go.
-It's fast, efficient, convenient.
-It's today's super highway into rural and minority communities, giving them access to new knowledge, enhanced lifestyles, better business practices, and greater prosperity.
-Many rural decision makers and citizens are asking, "How do we get there from here?"
-Teleliteracy Assistance for Businesses and Communities (T-ABCs) will help build this vitally needed electronic on-ramp for rural America.
+2001: Typical rural residents drive 50 miles over narrow, country roads just to reach an interstate on-ramp.
+So it made sense for those in rural areas to adopt the Internet - today's electronic highway - to take them where they needed to go.
+Teleliteracy Assistance for Businesses and Communities (T-ABCs) for Rural Americans introduced the Internet super highway into rural and minority communities, giving them access to new knowledge, enhanced lifestyles, better business practices, and greater prosperity.